cstigler/entwined-ios/README.md

       * Add IOS Development Certificate
 * Open minitrees project in Xcode
   * File->Open
-  * Navigate to minitereesios dir
+  * Navigate to entwined-ios dir
   * Open Minitrees.xcworkspace
   * Connect to the Ipad in the Build pulldown
   * Click top left arrow to "build" minitreees